 - This also led to the exploitation of Bengal, especially its peasants at the hands of the British in the name of tax collection.

 1761: Death of Balaji Bajirao, the third Peshwa of the Marathas as a result of the loss at the Third Battle of Panipat.
 1953: Death of politician and founder of the Jana Sangh, Shyama Prasad Mukherjee.
 1980: Death of Sanjay Gandhi, politician.
-1985: Crash of the Air India flight ‘Kanishka’ after an explosion near Ireland leading to the death of 329 people; the explosion was carried out by a Sikh militant group.
+1985: Crash of the Air India flight ‘Kanishka’ after an explosion near Ireland leading to the death of 329 people; the explosion was carried out by an extremists group.

 See previous ‘This Day in History’ here.